 Jon Ulrich moved to Cincinnati in the autumn of 2016 and began as a Teacher with a Dramakinetics shortly thereafter.
 Jon’s passion is improv comedy, and since 2010 he’s performed in 200+ improvised shows, plays, and musicals with the Baltimore Improv Group.
 He completed iO Chicago's five-week Summer Intensive in 2011, and has performed in improv festivals all over the United States.
 Jon is a Co-founder of Coincidence Improv, a member of OTR improv, and is widely accepted to be over eight feet tall.

-Cait Riley is an instructor with Dramakinetics of Cincinnati.
-She has been part of the DK family since 2013.
+Cait Riley is the co-director of Dramakinetics' Random Actors and Possibility Players and has been part of the DK family since 2013.
 Cait spends her days as a project manager in an office downtown, and her nights/weekends as a passionate purveyor of the arts.
-A graduate of the University of Central Florida's theater program, she has wore many hats including experiences in box office management, directing, stage management, acting, and all faucets of technical needs from design to installation.
+A graduate of the University of Central Florida's theater program, she has wore many hats including experiences in box office management, directing, stage management, acting, and all facets of technical needs from design to installation.
 Cait continues to look for new and exciting ways to bring theater to life for everyone she encounters.
 Being able to positively influence the lives of DK students she encounters has been one of her most precious achievements to date.

-Ellen C. Godbey is a junior Music Education and Theater double major at Xavier University.
-She has been working with Dramakinetics for almost 2 years and in that time has taught many different music, theater, and dance classes.
-Even outside of Dramakinetics, Ellen is always working with children and introducing them to the wonderful world of arts!
+Ellen C. Godbey is a graduate of Xavier University where she double majored in Music Education and Theater.
+She has been working with Dramakinetics for almost 4 years and in that time has taught many different music, theater, and dance classes.
+Even outside of Dramakinetics, Ellen is always working with children and introducing them to the wonderful world of the arts!
 Her experience teaching music and theater dates back to her freshman year of high school when she was named musical director of the annual summer theater camp.
-Working with Dramakinetics continues to aid Ellen in preparing for her future career as a general classroom music teacher.

 Patrick McWilliams is a teacher on the Dramakinetics team and has been working with them since 2015.
 He is currently a graduate student at Xavier University studying to become an intervention specialist, focusing on the Moderate/Intensive licensure area.
 Along with education, theatre has always been a great enjoyment of Patrick’s, no matter how he was involved with the show.
 Patrick hopes to keep theatre and comedy a part of his life.
 Whether the audience is laughing with him or at him is a riddle yet to be solved.